UniqueNetwork/unique_docs/docs/tutorials/work-with-accounts.md

 The `secretbox` function in the `tweetnacl-ts` library is used for encrypting messages using symmetric-key encryption.
 It takes a message and a secret key as input and generates an encrypted message that can be transmitted over insecure communication channels.
 The `secretbox` function provides data confidentiality, allowing the sender and recipient to exchange information without the risk of it being read by a third party.

-The 'nonce' constant in the secretbox function of the tweetnacl-ts library is a unique value used in symmetric-key encryption to ensure the uniqueness of each encrypted message.
+The `NONCE` argument in the secretbox function of the tweetnacl-ts library is a unique value used in symmetric-key encryption to ensure the uniqueness of each encrypted message.
 Nonce stands for "number used once."

 Finally, let's define the complete function that creates the account: